monojit18/GCPWorkshop/README-Ingress-to-GKE-2.md

   > __NOTE__
   >
   > - **type** - Type is **ClusterIP** isnread of *LoadBalancer*.
 This makes Ingress controller eployed as a K8s Service only
-  > - **cloud.google.com/neg** - This annotation requests for NEG to be created automatically as part of the Ingress service deployment and with a specified name
+  > - **cloud.google.com/neg** - This annotation requests for [Standalone Zonal NEGs](https://cloud.google.com/kubernetes-engine/docs/how-to/standalone-neg) to be created automatically as part of the Ingress service deployment and with a specified name
   > - **replicaCount**: 3 replicas of the Ingress controller is requested; this implies 3 Nginx Ingress PODs and hence 3 instances of NEGs would be created; each mapped to one POD instance

 - Deploy **Nginx Ingress controller**